buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcTypeObject.md

 A Name attribute has to be provided.
 The name can be declared within the IFC specification as part of the property set agreements.

 ### UniquePropertySetNames
-If the entity has property sets, their names must be unique.
+If the type object has property sets, their names must be unique.